 If your Xyphus disk should fail within 60 days of purchase, return it to Penguin Software for a free replacement.
-After 60 days, please return it with \$5 and we'll rush a new one to you right away.
-We feel this is a fair replacement policy for Entertainment software such as Xyphus.
-Please help us by not making any copies of this program.
+After 60 days, please return it with \$5 and we'll rush a new disk to you.
+REMEMBER TO MAIL IN YOUR WARRANTY CARD TO ACTIVATE YOUR WARRANTY.